AlHafidzLuhurDarma/US-SuperStore/README.md

 **2. Declining Growth Throughout Every Year with each Q1 in every experienced a start with downward trend.**
 *	Q1: Started with an everage sales $134,51K in Jan, but then it goes lower in February with an average sales of $65,50K.
 This suggests customer retention, pricing, or product-market fit issues.
-TechSphere may need to re-strategize through marketing, promotions, or change in pricing.
+US-SuperStore may need to re-strategize through marketing, promotions, or change in pricing.
 *	Q1 and Q2: Q2 Has a lower value in average sales ($108,99K) compared to Q1 ($116,41K).
 But, when it comes to Total sales, Q1 is higher, indicating a fluctuative behaviour of Q1 and steady behaviour of Q2.
 *	Q4: Historic high, indicating a high demand from the customers.